-With that said, I’m now bullish on the Singapore dollar’s future after several years of steep decline.
+With that said, I’m now bullish on the Singapore dollar’s future after years of steep decline.
 It’s now on an uptrend and should continue its rise well into the new decade.

-Singapore’s Strong Record of Growth
+Singapore Dollar’s Strong Record of Growth

 Now, compare that to 2.1% in the United States and barely over 1% in the European Union.

-Few Safer Alternatives
+Few Safer Alternatives in Asia

 Because of this, let’s take a look at the two most commonly traded currencies: the U.S. dollar and Euro.

-The Singapore dollar is left standing.
+The Singapore dollar is Asia’s only major currency left standing.
+Its regional competitors simply can’t compare.

-Singapore Dollar on Blockchain?
+Singapore Dollar Backed by Blockchain?